Fast and Scalable Beamforming for RIS-Assisted Downlink Multi-group Multicasting: Fast Algorithms for alternating multicast beamforming

 \subsubsection{Initialization}

 The AMBF algorithm requires an initial feasible point $\ebf^{0}$ that satisfies the constraints in \eqref{Unit_Mod_constr} for the BS multicast beamforming subproblem $\Pc_\ebf$.
 It can be easily obtained by generating a random phase for each element in $\ebf^{0}$.
 In each AO iteration $n$, solving $\tilde{\Sc}_\wbf$ by PSA also requires an initial point $\ebf^{(0)}$ for the update in \eqref{PSA:y}.
-We should set $\ebf^{(0)}=\ebf^{n}$, which is from the previous AO iteration and is also used in $\Pc_\ebf$ in the current AO\ iteration.
+We should set $\ebf^{(0)}=\ebf^{n}$, \ie the solution from the previous AO iteration.
+This is also used in $\Pc_\ebf$ to obtain $\wbf^{n+1}$ in the current AO\ iteration.